 • Radio phone-in program

-In the area of health services, health services providers were trained and provided with supportive supervision to cascade sexual and reproductive health services to health facilities.
+In the area of health services, formal and informal health services providers were trained and provided with supportive supervision to cascade sexual and reproductive health services to health facilities.

 And on information, the project supported the implementation of the following activities: